 Spring training opens in five weeks, and Kyle Tucker still doesn’t know where he’ll be playing in 2026.
-The four-time All-Star outfielder entered free agency as the consensus top position player available, projected by some to command a contract approaching $400 million.
+The four-time All-Star outfielder entered free agency as the consensus top position player available, valued by Spotrac’s market projections at a contract approaching $400 million.
 Instead, he joins Alex Bregman, Bo Bichette, and Cody Bellinger among the marquee names watching from the sidelines as the calendar turns and the market refuses to accelerate.
 Thirteen of the top 25 free agents remain unsigned, creating an unprecedented standoff between elite players and teams that supposedly need them.

 The Tucker situation encapsulates everything strange about this offseason.
 Multiple teams have expressed serious interest.
-The Mets, Dodgers, and Blue Jays are described as the most aggressive suitors, with Toronto considered by multiple sources as the favorite to ultimately land his services.
+The Mets, Dodgers, and Blue Jays are described as the most aggressive suitors, with Toronto considered by The Athletic’s Ken Rosenthal as the favorite to ultimately land his services.
 Yet no deal has materialized despite weeks of reported conversations and mutual interest that should have produced an agreement by now.
 Something is preventing buyer and seller from finding common ground, and understanding what requires examining the competing priorities that define modern baseball negotiations.

 Tucker’s representatives reportedly want a long-term deal that reflects his status as one of baseball’s best all-around players.
 He turned 29 in January, meaning a six or seven-year contract would carry him through his early-to-mid thirties when production typically declines.
+Tucker posted a .289/.369/.585 slash line in 2025, per Baseball Reference, with 34 home runs and a 155 wRC+ according to FanGraphs that ranked among the top ten position players in baseball.
 Teams willing to make that commitment would be betting that Tucker’s combination of hitting, power, and defense ages gracefully enough to justify the investment.
 It’s a reasonable bet given his track record, but it’s a bet nonetheless, and teams have grown increasingly cautious about taking those risks in recent years.

 The Blue Jays Factor: Toronto’s Aggressive Pursuit